E Street Band: Reunion era, Hall of Fame induction, future with Springsteen

 On December 14, 2021, Max Weinberg indicated that he felt a tour with Springsteen and the E Street Band was very likely in 2022 saying "Until the bus pulls up at my house, figuratively speaking, I'm not quite sure but I'm pretty convinced ... (that) myself, my colleagues and the people who are interested are going to be very pleasantly surprised in 2022.
 I don't make plans for Bruce Springsteen and the E Street Band but I feel very good about the next 18, 24 months."
-In May 2022, a US and European tour was announced for 2023.
+In May 2022, a US and European tour was announced for 2023 and began in February 2023.